-- Core Areas, which are the central defining features of the NHS and which consist of significant wetlands, significant woodlands, significant valleylands, significant wildlife habitat, fish habitat, and habitat of endangered and threatened species; - Conceptual Buffers, which serve to protect Core Areas from nearby land uses and to mitigate the impacts of development; - Linkages, which provide physical and functional connections between Core Areas and which maintain the ability of various species to move between habitats; and - Recommended Restoration Areas, which represent areas whose restoration to a natural state will enhance the functions of the overall NHS and provide a range of ecological benefits.
+- Core Areas, which are the central defining features of the NHS and which consist of significant wetlands, significant woodlands, significant valleylands, significant wildlife habitat, fish habitat, and habitat of endangered and threatened species; - Conceptual Buffers, which serve to protect Core Areas from nearby land uses and to mitigate the impacts of development; - Linkages, which provide physical and functional connections between Core Areas and which maintain the ability of various species to move between habitats; and - Recommended Restoration Areas, which represent areas whose restoration to a natural state will enhance the functions and connectivity of the overall NHS and provide a range of ecological benefits.

 The policies presented below shall apply to all lands in the NHS for the settlement area of Smithville including the MCP Area.
-These policies are meant to work in harmony with those set out in other sections of the Official Plan, in particular those contained in Section 10 ("Natural Environment").
+These policies are meant to work in harmony with those set out in other sections of the Official Plan, in particular those contained in Section 10 ("Natural Environment") and Section 11 ("Watershed Planning").
+Specifically, the SWS and the NHS for Smithville including the policies of this Section are intended to: